What is cloud-based digital signage software? How does it differ from the alternatives? If you’re wondering this, you’re not alone.

 Maintaining cloud-based digital signage is a no-brainer, with automatic software updates, energy-efficient players and no need to maintain servers.
 If something goes wrong, your digital signage provider is there to help.
 Not having to host the servers yourself makes all the difference.

-Perhaps the biggest advantage of cloud-based digital signage software over on-premise is being able to manage your content remotely.
+Perhaps the biggest advantage of cloud-based digital signage software is being able to manage your content remotely.
 You can be anywhere and still manage any display’s content, as long as you can log into your dashboard from an internet-connected device.

 If you’re a business with multiple displays in multiple locations, the remote advantage is crucial to managing your digital signage.
 It gives you the power to target your messaging by displaying content when and where it matters.
 You have the freedom to change up your content as often as you’d like, allowing you to try out different strategies and adapt to changing situations.